-NOTIFICATION OF THE WORLD TRADE ORGANIZATION
+3. NOTIFICATION OF THE WORLD TRADE ORGANIZATION

 During the ANZFA assessment process, comments are also sought internationally from other Members of the World Trade Organization (WTO).
-As Members of the WTO, Australia and New Zealand are signatories to the agreements on the Application of Sanitary and Phytosanitary Measures (SPS Agreement) and on Technical Barriers to Trade (TBT Agreements).
-Further details on WTO are included in Attachment 4.
+As Members of the WTO, Australia and New Zealand are signatories to the agreements on the Application of Sanitary and Phytosanitary Measures (SPS Agreement) and on Technical Barriers to Trade (TBT Agreements) (for further details on WTO, see Attachment 4).
 In some circumstances, Australia and New Zealand have an obligation to notify the WTO of changes to food standards to enable other member countries of the WTO to make comment.

-As there is significant international interest in the safety of genetically modified foods, the proposed changes to Standard A18 sought in this application are considered to raise potential Technical Barrier to Trade or Sanitary/Phytosanitary matters, and will therefore be notified to the WTO.
+As there is significant international interest in the safety of GM foods, the proposed amendments are considered to raise potential Technical Barrier to Trade or Sanitary/Phytosanitary matters and were therefore notified to the WTO.

-ISSUES ADDRESSED DURING ASSESSMENT
+4. ISSUES ADDRESSED DURING THE ASSESSMENT